-Pediatric patients are different from adult patients in that they have smaller limb circumferences and limb lengths, different mass of muscle and other soft tissues, and different physiological characteristics such as blood pressures and heart rate.
+Pediatric patients need pediatric tourniquets because infants and children have smaller limb circumferences and limb lengths, different mass of muscle and other soft tissues, and different physiological characteristics such as blood pressures and heart rate.
 These characteristics can vary greatly within the pediatric population from neonatal to adolescent patients.
 To ensure safe and effective tourniquet use in this population, it is important to use personalized tourniquet cuffs and personalized tourniquet pressures.

 Personalized tourniquet cuffs designed for pediatric patients are available in a variety of sizes, and can have a cylindrical or a variable-contour design.
 Multiple cuff widths and lengths are available for neonatal to adolescent patients.
 For adolescent patients with tapered limbs, variable-contour designs are also available.
 These cuffs are designed to better match patient limb size and shape and thus provide more efficient application of cuff pressure to the limb, allowing lower and safer tourniquet pressures and tourniquet pressure gradients to be applied.

 Matching limb protection sleeves are also available to improve safety by protecting the skin underneath the tourniquet cuffs during tourniquet use .

 Figure 2: Matching limb protection sleeves for pediatric tourniquet cuffs.

 Personalized pediatric tourniquet pressures